-A large fan which sucks air into the mine through the portal and pushes it to areas around the mine and eventually up to the surface through the vent shaft.
-The vent fan is located underground to reduce noise.
-We also have a smaller fan on the surface on top of the $\dot{e}vas\dot{e}$ which would be used in an emergency where the main vent fan was not working.
+A large fan which sucks air into the mine through the portal and pushes it up to the surface through the vent shaft.
+The vent fan at Trio is located underground to reduce noise.
+We also have a smaller fan on the surface on top of the evase which would be used in an emergency where the main vent fan was not working.